-These saved audio files are then to be uploaded each day to our network server.
+These saved audio files are then to be uploaded preferably weekly; not longer than monthly to our network server.
 Each Court Reporter will have a folder within the network drive that will only be accessible by that Court Reporter and by the Systems staff for administration purposes - i.e.: creating backups of the information on the network drive.